yilozt/yilozt.github.io/content/posts/clk-drive-flip-flop/index.en.md

 \end{aligned}
 $$

-And list its state transition table:
+We can then list its state transition table from the state equation :

 | $T$  | $Q^{next}$ |  Comment |
 |------|------------|----------|
 |  0   |   $Q$      |  Retain  |
 |  1   | $\overline{Q}$ | Toggle |

 # JK Flip Flop

-Just like T flip flop, JK flip flop add two **AND** Gate on RS flip-flop, but controlled by two input signal $J$ and $K$:
+Similar to the T flip-flop, the JK flip-flop add two **AND** gates on the RS flip-flop, but this time controlled by two input signals, $J$ and $K$:

 <img style="max-width:440px;" src="./clk-drive-jk-flip-flop.svg"/>

-We can obtain the inputs for inner RS flip flop: $
+We can derive the inputs for the inner RS flip-flop as: $
 \begin{cases}
 S = J\overline{Q^n} \\\\
 R = KQ^n
 \end{cases}
-$, and we can infer that it satisfy the constraint  $RS= KQ^n\cdot J\overline{Q^n}  = 0$.
+$, and it satisfies the constraint $RS= KQ^n\cdot J\overline{Q^n}  = 0$.

-Let's infer state equation of JK flip-flop from inner RS
+Let's derive the state equation of the JK flip-flop from the inner RS flip-flop:
-flip-flop:

 $$
 \begin{aligned}